 Click the "Preview" icon button at the bottom right to check if everything goes well.

-Now we are ready to burn FLV to DVD, simply hit the "Burn" button on the bottom right and begin burning FLV to a playable DVD.
-Wait patiently for the disk to be written.
+Now we are ready to burn FLVs, simply hit the "Burn" button on the bottom right and begin burning FLV to a playable DVD.
+Wait patiently for the disk to be burn.

 A log window will be displayed showing the percentages of total to complete the process.
-How long the encoding takes is very much dependent upon the length of the original FLV video files, the speed of your DVD burner, and your computer system resources.
+How long the encoding takes is heavily dependening upon the length of the original FLV video files and your computer power.

 Please keep in mind that the resolution of FLV flash video files grabbed from YouTube is often 320x420, while DVD frame size is 720x480 or 720x576.
 So the DVD quality may not be excellent.